-4 Models were estimated by PROC NLMIXED in SAS; estimation is very time-consuming, due to the complexity of the model.
-Maximum likelihood estimation of the parameters is indeed difficult, as the likelihood function consists of a product of 81 integrals (one for each course defining level-2 units), that cannot be solved in closed form.
+12 Models were estimated by PROC NLMIXED in SAS; estimation is very time-consuming, due to the complexity of the model.
+Maximum likelihood estimation of the parameters is in fact difficult, as the likelihood function consists of a product of 81 integrals (one for each course defining level-2 units), in which each cannot be solved in closed form.
 Here, an estimation based on adaptive quadrature was used.